davidgasquez/kaggle-airbnb/README.md

 of **Jupyter Notebooks**, and other in pure Python 3.

-The code produces predictions with scores around 0.88090% in the public leaderboard, enough to be in the best 5% participants and only 0.001% ahead of the winner.
+The code produces predictions with scores around 0.88090% in the public leader-board, enough to be in the best 5% participants(0.001% behind the best) and 0.88509% in the private leader-board(0.0018% behind the winner)

-The entire run should not take more than 2 hours(parallel preprocessing magic) in a modern computer, though you may run into memory issues with less than 8GB RAM.
+The entire run should not take more than 4 hours(thanks to the parallel preprocessing) in a modern/recent computer, though you may run into memory issues with less than 8GB RAM.

 Feel free to contribute to the code or open an issue if you see something wrong.